Tessa Thompson Clarifies Her Lena Dunham Time’s Up Comment

 “I, in no way, want to diminish Lena Dunham and her work, her voice, and her importance”

 Tessa Thompson took to Twitter this morning to clear up her comments regarding Lena Dunham's involvement in the Time’s Up initiative.

-“I sometimes lack finesse in navigating social media,” she writes.
+“I sometimes lack finesse in navigating social media,”.
 “Hard to discuss issues with nuance there.
 A response I made to comments on an Instagram became fodder for a piece that I believe was designed to create conflict where there isn’t any.”
 To recap: On Sunday, Thompson posted a now-deleted photo of a group of women celebrities wearing Time’s Up t-shirts.
 When one user asked why Dunham was present—given the fact that she defended Girls writer Murray Miller when he was accused of sexual assault—Thompson noted that Dunham hadn’t been present for the past two months and that her appearance was a “surprise to us all.”

 In the statement put out today, Thompson goes on to clarify the comments made, writing: “It’s perhaps more complex than that.
 But I, in no way, want to diminish Lena Dunham and her work, her voice, and her importance.
 We have spoken and she knows my heart.”
 She says that she often feels the need to speak up for women who feel underrepresented and she regrets that her words distracted from the real focus, which is the work being done by the TIme’s Up initiative.
 She writes: